adamjosephjensen/punchable_face_net/README.md

 # Punchable Face Net - Image Labeler

-This tool provides a web interface to label images based on a subjective "punchability" criterion using a 4-point scale.
+This tool provides a web interface to label images based on a subjective `punchability` criterion using a 4-point scale.
 It's designed to work with the CelebA dataset and includes features like timed labeling, skipping, flagging, and undo.

 ## Prerequisites